 I ended up having a lot of problems with NYU’s LGBTQ center, though.
 At the time, their director was really problematic.
 A friend of mine with a wheelchair and a fainting disability was told they couldn’t come there because of a liability.
 I was also getting tired of it cause it’s like the "gay" trademark, and I can’t stand that.
 I wanted to get involved in the queer community outside of NYU, so one of my friends who was also going to NYU at the same time told me to volunteer at MIX, which was the queer film festival.
 This was four years ago.
 I met a bunch of fairies and was introduced to radical self-expression and revolutionary artwork.
 I eventually started taking it up myself and getting involved in drag, networking, performing, and meeting people.

 "Being my true self helps others feels more comfortable with themselves as well."

 DOES YOUR SEXUALITY and GENDER IDENTITY SHAPE YOUR DAILY LIFE?

 Men are upsetting me all of the time, that’s why I just couldn’t be one anymore. (laughter) I’m non-binary.
 I don’t identify as a man or a woman, so it’s equally problematic—the different sexes in sexism in our society.
-For example, what I worry about is maybe different from what a woman would worry about, like someone thinking that I’m a woman and being sexually attracted to me and catcalling me, then realizing that I’m not and becoming violent because it’s a threat to their masculinity, because it uproots their internalized homophobia.
+For example, what I worry about is maybe different from what a woman would worry about.
+Like, someone thinking that I’m a woman and being sexually attracted to me and catcalling me, then realizing that I’m not and becoming violent because it’s a threat to their masculinity and uproots their internalized homophobia.